-Assessments are not conducted on a regular basis.
-The Board of Directors from time-to-time examines and comments on its effectiveness and that of its committees and makes adjustments when warranted.

-11. Policies Regarding the Representation of Women on the Board
+Assessments were not conducted on a regular basis.
+The Board of Directors from time-to-time examined and commented on its effectiveness and that of its committees and made adjustments when warranted.
+However, at its last meeting, the Governance & Compensation Committee has initiated a new process to evaluate Board and committee effectiveness which includes the review of the skill set of the Board members.
+Such new process will be detailed in next year's Management Proxy Circular.